Popcorn & Chat

 What do I need to do to attend the event?

-All you need is to sign up on Eventbrite or our site and you will receive instructions and links for the event!
+All you need is to sign up on Eventbrite or our site here.
+Eventbrite will send you instructions and links for the event!
+Eventbrite requires you to login in order to access the event sign on information.
+Once you sign on to the event, we will take it from there!

 How much do the events cost?